MarshallJD1/JRCHackathon/README.md

 <br>

-<p> Any known bugs that gave us trouble to workthrough and needed to be spoken about should be
-popped here :) </p>
+<p> The following bugs were identified and corrected over the course of the hackathon:</p>

 <hr>
 <ul>